kevinwlu/iot/lesson1/README.md

 ## Lab C: Startup Mailer - the following steps require the internet access

+### 1. Enable Google 2-Step Verification and generate a Google App password

+* My Account > Sign-in & security > Signing in to Google >

+* 2-Step Verification > TURN ON > Select a second verification step > Authenticator app (Default)

+* App passwords > Select the app (Mail) and device (Raspberry Pi) > GENERATE

-### 1. Click the Terminal icon at the left of the menu bar to open a Terminal and enter
+### 2. Click the Terminal icon at the left of the menu bar to open a Terminal and enter

 ```sh
 $ git clone https://github.com/kevinwlu/iot.git